htlee6/hugo_academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently a graduate student in System Science at Beijing Normal University and a member of [BrainAIR](http://www.brainair.cn) Lab, advised by [Prof. Bailu Si](https://sss.bnu.edu.cn/tabid/143/ArticleID/462/frtid/144/Default.aspx).
-Prior to that, I obtained my bachelor's degree in engineering from Beijing University of Posts and Telecommunications.
+Prior to that, I obtained my bachelor's degree of engineering from Beijing University of Posts and Telecommunications.

 FC Barcelona RULES!